modelingevolution/micro-plumberd/README.md

 All "How to's" are in [MicroPlumber.Tests](https://github.com/modelingevolution/micro-plumberd/tree/master/src/MicroPlumberd.Tests/) projects, so you can easily run it!

-## How to append event to his default stream
+## How to append event to its default stream

 Example event:
 ```csharp